tanfwong/sdr_notes/_sources/ch7/sync.md

   allows us to synchronize to the boundaries between different units so that we may process the relevant information.
-In addition, because of how acquisition is commonly implemented, it also serves to identify whether the captured signal is one of our interest.
+In addition, because of how acquisition is commonly implemented, it also serves to identify whether the captured signal is one that is transmitted by our TX.
 * In a typical digital communication system, acquisition is only performed once after the packet's signal is captured.
 If the packet is long, symbol synchronization is achieved and maintained by